 What is a restaurant health inspection?

-What will restaurant health inspectors look for?
+What does a restaurant health inspector look for?

-Keep in mind that restaurant health inspection guidelines vary by state.
+Restaurant health inspection guidelines vary by state.
 However, an inspector will generally check for:

 - Proper handwashing

-- “Use-by” date labels
+- “Use-by” date labels on ingredients

-- Appropriate chilling of cooked foods
+- Appropriate temperatures of cooked food

 - Temperature regulation of coolers and freezers